Sandra Harding (sociologist): Career

 Sandra Harding was appointed Vice-Chancellor and President of James Cook University in 2007.
-She retired from the vice-chancellorship of JCU in January 2022, and was awarded Professor Emeritus status.
+She retired from the vice-chancellorship of JCU in January 2022, and was awarded professor emeritus status.

-During her tenure at JCU she also was a board member, then deputy chairperson, and then chairperson from 2013–15 of Universities Australia (formerly the Australian Vice Chancellors Committee).
+During her tenure at JCU she also was a board member, then deputy chairperson, and then chairperson from 2013 to 2015 of Universities Australia (formerly the Australian Vice Chancellors Committee).

 Harding was one of three commissioners appointed in 2012 to the Commission of Audit into state of Queensland's finances, which was led by Peter Costello.

 Harding has been a member of the Leadership Council (previously the Board of Governors) of the Committee for Economic Development of Australia (CEDA) since 2013–14.

 Honours and recognition

 Harding was awarded an honorary doctorate by Japan's Josai International University in 2010.
 She was appointed honorary fellow of the Australian College of Educators in 2012 and is a fellow of the Queensland Academy of Arts and Sciences.

 Harding was appointed Officer of the Order of Australia (AO) in the 2019 Australia Day Honours for "distinguished service to education at the national and international level, and to the community of Queensland".